 Built in 1875 on the former Deepdale Farm, Preston North End’s home is the site of one of the oldest remaining stadiums in the country, if not the world.
 Initially used by the local North End sports club’s cricket and rugby divisions, it was leased to their footballing colleagues three years later, who have remained there ever since.

-In spite of the 4-2 defeat in February of this year, Dean Smith’s men can boast of a healthy dominance over Preston, winning seven of the last nine meetings, including three wins and a draw at Deepdale.
+The Bees boast of a healthy dominance over Preston, winning eight of the last 11 meetings, including four wins and a draw at Deepdale.
 And who could forget 18 April 2014, when Alan Judge’s penalty on the half hour earned the 1-0 win at Griffin Park that secured promotion to the Championship?!

 Did you know?

 In 1986, the club installed one of only four plastic playing surfaces in the Football League in order to generate income by renting to local teams and reduce the number of postponements.
 By the time the loathed pitch was removed eight years later, it was the last of its kind used in the English professional game.

 Deepdale sits in the north-east corner of the city opposite the sprawling Moor Park and, at around one mile from the city centre, is accessible by most means of transport aside from walking, which takes no more than 25 minutes.
 Preston railway station is half a mile further back from the city centre and is a two to three-hour train journey from London Euston, depending on which train you catch; those at 43 minutes past the hour are an hour longer in duration than the trains that depart on the half hour due to stops throughout Birmingham and Wolverhampton.
 Please note, it is not possible to get a train back to London after the game on Wednesday night.